costiagur/html_gui_for_python/README.md

 # HTML_gui_for_python
 The project is a framework for coding UI using the regular HTML5 instruments.
 Browser contacts python local webserver and the operation is performed by python.
-Data is passed from browser to python using multipart POST requests.
+Data are passed from browser to python using multipart POST requests.
 User can pass both data and files to python server.
 The same can be returned back to the browser.

 ## Python modules are:
 1. main.py serves as main.
 It shouldn't be changed.